 Generally, you can maximize your seating capacity and create a feeling of closer fellowship by pushing chairs right up against each other.
 If that seems too close, event planners recommend leaving two inches of space between chairs.

-If your church chairs have built-in ganging, you should probably gang them together.
+If your church chairs have built-in ganging (like our Genesis and Harmony chairs), you should probably gang them together.
 Ganging is a term for church chairs that hook together.
 The term itself refers to small metal hooks that allow chairs to be interlocked.
 Connecting your chairs in this way will keep them in neat, even rows and prevent them from being pushed out of alignment by your congregation.
 Additionally, many church venues require the use of ganging devices, so be sure to check your local ordinances.

 Spacing Between Rows of Seats